data2health/contributor-attribution-model/docs/source/introduction.rst

 Introduction
 !!!!!!!!!!!!

 | The **Contributor Attribution Model (CAM) Specification** is a standard developed within the `Center for Data to Health <https://github.com/data2health>`_ (CD2H) `Architecting Attribution <https://github.com/data2health/architecting_attribution>`_ project.
-It provides a **simple and narrowly scoped specification** for representing information about contributions made to research-related artifacts - for example when, why, and how a curator contributed to a gene annotation record.
+It provides a **simple and tightly scoped specification** for representing information about contributions made to research-related artifacts - for example when, why, and how a curator contributed to a gene annotation record.
 | It is intended to be **used as a modular component of broader data models** that support data collection and curation systems, to facilitate reliable and consistent exchange of computable contribution metadata.

 Background and Motivation
 @@@@@@@@@@@@@@@@@@@@@@@@@
 Open science, team science, and a drive to understand meaningful outcomes have transformed research at all levels.
 Scholars and researchers contribute to research and scholarship in ways that can no longer be recognized via traditional means of publication counts and grant dollars received.
 Efforts to rigorously attribute, evaluate, and reward such contributions must be built on a data models that facilitate nuanced and computable characterization of research products, and the context in which they are developed and used.
 Unfortunately, little infrastructure exists to identify, aggregate, present, and understand the impact of non-traditional contributions (e.g. curation or data analysis).
 Challenges to recognizing these contributions are technical as well as cultural, and addressing them requires an approach that assimilates various perspectives for investigators and organizations, alike.

+Here we define a simple yet powerful ontology-based Contributor Attribution Model (CAM) Specification, that aims to address these challenges.
+It will be comprised of the components described below.

 Specification Components
 @@@@@@@@@@@@@@@@@@@@
-Here we define a simple yet powerful ontology-based Contributor Attribution Model (CAM) specification, that aims to address these challenges.
-It will be comprised of the following components:

 1. An :ref:`information-model` that provides an informal, format-agnostic specification of the domain.